-- BC Vision, a community collaborative funded by the W.K.
-Kellogg Foundation and the Kellogg Company to develop an economic development plan to expand jobs, talent development and a culture of vitality. - United Way's ALICE Analysis, United Way's educational effort to focus programs and policy on those families struggling just above the poverty line to make it financially. - Women's Co-op, Solutions Highway, a coaching program working with LISC's Financial Opportunities Center and volunteering to help low-income women improve their family and employment outcomes. - Transit vouchers will be offered to reduce the impact of low income on the quality of life - Down payment assistance will be offered to create pathways to homeownership for low and moderate income families housing and neighborhoods strategies, national best practices for creating vital cities, the state of nonprofit capacity and identification of opportunities for expanded impact, and recommendations for strengthening the ecosystem and building a more vital community.
-The report can be found online at: <http://battlecreekmi.gov/181>.
+- Minor Home Repair loans help sustain families in affordable owner-occupied housing.
+Because property values in downtown neighborhoods are beginning to rise in recent years, this creates a wealth building opportunity. - United Way's ALICE Analysis, United Way's educational effort to focus programs and policy on those families struggling just above the poverty line to make it financially. - Women's Co-op, Solutions Highway, a coaching program working with LISC's Financial Opportunities Center and volunteering to help low-income women improve their family and employment outcomes. - Transit vouchers will be offered to reduce the impact of low income on the quality of life - Down payment assistance will be offered to create pathways to homeownership for low and moderate income families - As part of its collaboration with TRHT, the Battle Creek Area Association of Realtors, the Fair Housing Center, and the Urban League, the city is working to reduce the homeownership gap between whites and people of color in Battle Creek-disseminating a locally created 10 page homebuyer guide and holding homebuyer workshops facilitated by African American and Hispanic/Latino Realtors and community leaders.